jaydurant/Geography_Quiz/README.md

 Using JSON to store questions and answers

-creating a login page for users to create an accoutn through local storage
+creating a login page for users to create an account through local storage